 Larger companies with more complicated online systems will employ a team of specialists in the form of a Managed Services Provider (MSP) that can provide complete and diverse IT solutions.
 Because small businesses are more concerned about the monthly bill than the benefits, they don’t want to follow this path.
 One common reasoning would be: What if there is no break in this month?
 It would be wasteful to continue paying the fee even if nothing breaks.

 Here’s the deal.
 You have the option to select which services you want when you hire an MSP.
-There is no one-size-fits-all solution.
+The cost of managed IT services can vary from company to company because there is not one-size-fits-all solution.
 The monthly flat-rate fee is determined based on the IT services that you select.

 What if everything breaks?
 That’s the goal for a good MSP.
 Your Managed Services Provider will keep your technology running and not just fix it.

 MSPs have advantages over In-House Tech Support and Break-Fix Method